boomcms/docs/pages.md

 ---
-currentMenu: page-versioning
+currentMenu: pages
 ---

-# Page versioning
+# Pages

-This page outlines the key concepts behind page editing an versioning in BoomCMS.
+This page outlines the key concepts behind page editing and versioning in BoomCMS.

 ## Visibility